hunteke/temoa/docs/source/Documentation.rst

    :figwidth: 60%

    The left graph is of energy, while the right graph is of the annual costs.
-   In other words, the energy used in a period by a process is the same for all years (with exception for those processes that cease their useful life mid-period).
+   The energy used in a period by a process is the same for all years (with exception for those processes that cease their useful life mid-period).
 However, even though the costs incurred will be the same, the time-value of money changes due to the discount-rate.
 As the fixed costs of